EOSIO/eosio.cdt/docs/06_how-to-guides/10_wasm-unit-test-framework/10_how-to-test-a-contract.md

 ## Summary

 If you are a smart contract developer and want to build unit tests for your smart contracts then WASM Unit Test Framework is a viable option.
-It allows you to write unit tests which can be grouped into fixtures for each smart contract actions or even more complex scenarios, e.g. multiple action execution scenarios.
-By following this how to step by step you will learn the way to employ the WASM Unit Test Framework to build unit tests for one or more of your smart contracts.
+It allows you to write unit tests, which can be grouped into fixtures, for each smart contract actions or even more complex scenarios, e.g. multiple action execution scenarios.
+By following this how to step by step you will learn how to employ the WASM Unit Test Framework to build unit tests for one or more of your smart contracts.

 ## Prerequisites